nxt-engineering/reception/README.md

         volume:
           - ./php:/usr/share/nginx/html
         ports:
-          - 80:80    <----- and _not_ like this
+          - 80:80    <----- and _not_ like this (local port)
       pgsql:
         image: postgresql
         ports:
-          - 5432:5432    <----- and _not_ like this
+          - 5432:5432    <----- and _not_ like this (unnecessary port)

 ### HTTP Port

-In order to detect which port "the http port" of you container is, _reception_ looks for the well-known ports 80, 8080 and 3000.
+In order to detect which port "the http port" of you container is, *reception* looks for the well-known ports 80, 8080 and 3000.
 You can override this behaviour by setting the label `reception.http-port` to a port of your choice:

     version: '2'